cast-org/figuration/site/4.0/get-started/migration.md

 - Dropped button widget in favor of CSS input buttons.
 Single state toggles can be replaced with checkbox `.btn-check` variant.

 ### Dropdown
-- Dropdown has been reworked to use a recursive model, and now requires [Popper.js](https://popper.js.org/) for positioning, meaning changes to the available options.
+- Dropdown has been reworked to use a recursive model, and now uses [Popper.js](https://popper.js.org/) for advanced positioning.
+This also had an affect of changing all the available options.
+  - There are positioning fallbacks in place if dynamic placement is disabled, or Popper is not available.
-- Horizontal menu direction classes have been updated to use the following alternates: `.dropend`, `.dropstart`, replacing the previous `.dropdown-menu-reverse` and `.dropdown-menu-forward` classes.
+- Menu direction classes have been expanded to use the following alternates: `.dropup`, `.dropreverse`, `.dropend`, `.dropstart`, replacing the previous `.dropdown-menu-reverse` and `.dropdown-menu-forward` classes.
+  - The directions classes are now applied directly to the `.dropdown-menu` element, or the submenu `ol`/`ul` list elements, rather than it's parent container.
+  - `.dropreverse` replaces `.dropdown-menu-reverse` on primary menus.
+  - `.dropend` replaces `.dropdown-menu-reverse` on submenus.
+  - `.dropstart` replaces `.dropdown-menu-forward` on all menus.
-- The classed used to show menus, `.open`, is now used on the `.dropdown-menu` iteself, instead of the parent container.
+- The class used to show menus, `.open`, is now used on the `.dropdown-menu` iteself, instead of the parent container.

 ### Lazy
 - Dropped support for jQuery animations as the slim build does not support them.
 Added an optional fade-in CSSS animation.